🖥 Computers @NeuroPoly#

 Are you new to NeuroPoly and looking for a desk and a station?
 Please check the list of Desktop/Server/Clusters computers and Printers so you can pick one that is free.
 If you’d like a particular desk and someone else is using a station remotely, please ask the admins to move the station to another location.

-If you prefer to work on your laptop, please let the admins know and we will give you a screen you can connect your laptop to.
+If you prefer to work on your laptop, please let the admins know in your onboarding ticket and they will find you an available screen you can connect to your laptop.

 VPN#